 Our audit quality reviews will, most likely, reveal breaches of auditing standards or identify areas for improvement.
-We will ensure our key stakeholders, including audit firms, are informed about any issues arising out of our audit quality reviews, and know about any key developments in audit quality.
+We will ensure our key stakeholders, including audit firms, are told of issues we have with the audit quality, and are kept up to date about any key developments in audit quality.

-Many stakeholders help play a role to improve the quality of FMC audits.
-Our communication about the audit oversight regime is designed to help these stakeholders contribute to the overall improvement in audit quality in New Zealand.
+Many stakeholders play a role in improving the quality of FMC audits.
+Our communication about the audit oversight regime is designed to help these stakeholders contribute to higher quality audits in New Zealand.

-Our communication for the next three years will include:
+Our communication for the next three years may include:

-- This auditor oversight plan which informs our stakeholders of key focus areas in the monitoring process.
+- The auditor oversight plan which tells our stakeholders what our monitoring process will focus on.
 The Act requires us to update this plan annually on a rolling three-year basis. - Quality review assessment reports for audit firms after an audit quality review.
-These reports contain the findings of reviews and our recommendations for remediation. - Presentations at audit firms of what we found during their individual audit quality review, and how to improve their overall audit quality. - Presentations to other stakeholders about the audit oversight regime, and how other businesses and professionals can contribute to audit quality. - An ongoing dialogue with accredited bodies of our audit quality review findings and other trends in the audit industry.
-The aim is to improve the joint monitoring of licensed auditors and address education issues. - Annual reports of audit quality reviews which summarise the findings done during the year.
-These reports include recommendations to both auditors and other stakeholders on how to improve audit quality.
-This enables auditors to willingly comply with our compliance expectations, the standards and legislative requirements.

-We will work with the External Reporting Board (XRB) to identify improvement areas so these can be addressed by influencing international standards.
+These reports contain the findings of reviews and our recommendations for remediation. - Presentations at audit firms of what we found during their individual audit quality review, and how to improve their overall audit quality. - Presentations or reports addressed to other stakeholders about the audit oversight regime, and how other businesses and professionals can contribute to audit quality. - An ongoing dialogue with accredited bodies of our audit quality review findings and other trends in the audit industry.
+The aim is to improve the joint monitoring of licensed auditors, and address education issues. - Annual reports of audit quality reviews which summarise the findings for the year.
+These reports include recommendations, to both auditors and other stakeholders, on how to improve audit quality.
+This enables auditors to willingly comply with our compliance expectations and the standards and legislative requirements. - Letters to directors and audit committees about the quality of information provided to the audit firms or other non-compliance with Accounting Standards identified during our audit quality reviews. - We will work with the External Reporting Board (XRB) to find areas for improvement so the XRB can use this information to influence international accounting standards where needed.